neongreen/artyom.me/lens-over-tea-2.md

 >     set l v' (set l v s) ≡ set l v' s
 >     ~~~

-The 3rd law seems to follow from the 2nd traversal law.
+The third law seems to follow from the second traversal law.
 I don't see why it doesn't.
 Tell me if it doesn't, so that I could be properly embarrassed.

-The 2nd law is not even applicable to traversals, and the 1st law is almost not applicable.
+The second law is not even applicable to traversals, and the first law is almost not applicable.

 Study the 3 laws and be wise in your ways.